Making Money

 Can Stockbrokers Make Millions?

-In fact, some even lose money through their trading activities.
+Some even lose money through trading activities.

 Stockbrokers Make Millions